Bhutan: Haa Valley, Bumthang, Tang Valley

 The painting of the four harmonious friends below is often seen in Bhutan.
 This one was on the wall in the UWICER.
 It is appropriate since it represents "Unity, harmony, and integrity despite one's size or strength."

 On the road to Tang Valley, there is an important stop at the "Burning Lake".
-It is.
 It is not actually a lake but a stream with what appears to be a bottomless hole.

-It is said that Guru Padmasambhava, an incarnation of Buddha, retrieved a treasure chest from the depths of the stream, and with it came a lantern that was alight.
+It is said that Guru Padmasambhava, an incarnation of Buddha, retrieved a treasure chest from the depths of the stream, and with it came up a lantern that was alight.
+It is a very dangerous hole and some who have fallen in do not return.

 A small chorten sits in the garden of the house overlooking the valley.